IsaiahDal/isaiahdal.github.io/README.md

 ### notebooks

-All Pluto.jl notebooks, rendered to static HTML.
+All Pluto.jl notebooks, including both the source code and static HTML.